bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 Rundown of the statement:

-* `SELECT`: first we specify the action that we want to execute, in our case we want to select or get some data from the database.
+* `SELECT`: first, we specify the action that we want to execute, in our case, we want to select or get some data from the database.
 * `*`: the star here indicates that we want to get all of the columns associated with the table that we are selecting from.
 * `FROM`: the from statement tells MySQL which table we want to select the data from.
-You need to keep in mind that you can select from multiple tables but this is a bit more advanced and we are going to cover this in the next few chapters
+You need to keep in mind that you can select from multiple tables, but this is a bit more advanced, and we are going to cover this in the next few chapters
 * `users`: this is the table name that we want to select the data from.

 This will return all of the entries in the `users` table along with all of the columns: